Lake Tahoe Region Explained

 Reno is home to a variety of recreation activities including both seasonal and year-round.
 In the summer, Reno locals can be found near three major bodies of water: the Truckee River, Sparks Marina Park, and Pyramid Lake.
 The Truckee River that originates at Lake Tahoe, flows west to east through the center of downtown Reno before terminating at Pyramid Lake to the north.
 Reno is about 50 miles / 80 km from Tahoe City and 58 miles / 94 km from South Lake Tahoe.

-Reno has over 40 hotels, motels, and casino resorts with something to suit every budget.
+The Reno-Sparks metro area has over 100 hotels, motels, and casino resorts with something to suit every budget.
+About 68% of the properties are in the economy category.
 There are 5 properties that are really big and have over 1,000 rooms each.
 The largest is Grand Sierra Resort with nearly 2,000 rooms, followed Silver Legacy and Peppermill.

 Skiing in the Lake Tahoe Region